Native advertising is one of the most effective form of online advertising today used by many brands across various industries/niches.

 Native ads show up to 3 times higher CTR and 2 times conversation rates – i.e. the total income of advertisers and publishers increases in 6 times.

-Native advertising comes from advertorials: the articles on average, created for specific clients with a small piece of the promotion information.
+Native advertising comes from advertorials: the articles on average, are created for specific clients with a small piece of promotional information.
 One of the ancestors of native ads is a simple promotion post on Facebook.

-Paid posts appear in news feeds and are treated positively by users, as they look like a normal post in the timeline.
+Paid posts appear in news feeds and are treated positively by users, as they look like normal posts in the timeline.